funkfinger/course-material-hs/course-content.md

 - Finish toolbelt installs
 - Discuss projects individually

-### Day 4 ()
+### Day 4 (2023-01-11)✅
-- Thoughtful content - Patrog
-- Coding challenge: make a chess / checker board in editor.p5js.org or Processing
+- Thoughtful content - Patrog [What is ChatGPT and How You Can Use It](https://youtu.be/40Kp_fa8vIw)- Coding challenge: make a chess / checker board in editor.p5js.org or Processing
 - Go over objects
 - Discuss projects individually
   - Talk about size and due date (critique) and actual due date

+### Day 5 (2023-01-XX)
+- Thoughful content - Ridge
+- Continue with objects
+- Critique me

 ---